ImagineCemeteries/ImagineCemeteries/240325_READTHIS/240325_general.md

 Along the way, I learned to tell the difference between Holy Spirits and otherwise.
 I learned that Holy Spirits are outnumbered ten to one, despite your awesome powers.
 And you didn't know what to do about it anymore than I did at the time.
 I often use the analogy of a tribe of garden gnomes tying down a giant and holding him prisoner.
 These other spirits seem to "dissappear" --- for good, if you spend time in a cemetary or even imagine being there.

-How can you tell if you're a holy spirit?
+How can you tell if you're a Holy Spirit?
 The concept might be foreign to many of you.
 Most of my close spirit friends officially identify as Demons, for the most part as a joke.
 But still, many of you aren't used to being seen as the good guy or gal.
-But you are.
-And the other kind will do whatever they can to demonize you.
+You are.
+And the other kind will do whatever they can to demonize you -- but you don't have to take that shit.

-For years I called these other spirits "ghosts", assuming the rest of you knew that you weren't ghosts and I was not talking about Holy Spirits.
-I realized in late 2023 that many of you identify as ghosts and took it personally, and you personally

-ghost
-demon
-god

-If you've been to a cemetery and came back, or can imagine being there,
+If you've been to a cemetery and came back, or can imagine being there, then you are what I consider a Holy Spirit.
+I don't use words like ghost, demon or god, there is only spirits and Holy Spirits.
+The best part is, these arrogant little shits will immeadiately evaporate in your pressence if you simply imagine a cemetary.
+Why?
+Because I'm an American and cemeteries are the only HOLY GROUND I know of.

 Some of you can not be stopped and its not my goal to stop you, but I have discovered how to eliminate the opposition.